// The Basics: How To Use AppleScripts From Veritrope.com

 Wrap Up

-Hopefully, you’ll enjoy using the code library and these tools to build your own scripts and then share them in return with other Mac Users.
+Hopefully, you’ll enjoy using the code library and these tools to build your own scripts.
 I’ve tried to make it as easy as possible for you to roll up your sleeves and get started but, if there’s something you think I’ve missed here, please let me know!

 Nice work !
 Works like a charm.
 Question.
 Where do some of those other folks additions go in your script.
 Newbie !